BenTaylor25/CalendarVue/README.md

 # Calendar Vue

 To Do List:
-- Update CalendarEvent left and width on zoom change.
 - Handle minutes in time display.
+- Maintain centre point on zoom in and out.

+- Handle parallel events.